millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 Finally, as a historical note, the patent for the PageRank algorithm is owned by Stanford University (where Brin and Page were students at the time they developed it).
 Stanford granted Google exclusive license rights to use the algorithm, in exchange for 1.8 million shares of Google which Stanford sold in 2005 for $336 million.
-Today those shares would be worth approximately $3.8 billion.
-All for an algorithm which computes an eigenvector!
+Today those shares would be worth approximately $3.8 billion, all for an algorithm which computes an eigenvector!